 We care about our beautiful country as well as our amazing planet.
-For this reason we focus our attention on three R’s: Recycle, Reuse and Reduce.
-Although we have electricity 24/7 we curb electricity use by turning off lights and fans when not in use.
-Although water is plentiful we manage it carefully in the lodge and staff housing.
-Staff gathers rainwater at their house and purifies it for cooking or washing.
+For this reason, we focus our attention on three R’s: Recycle, Reuse and Reduce.
+Although we have electricity 24/7, we curb electricity use by turning off lights and fans when not in use.
+And while the water supply is plentiful, it is carefully managed by the lodge and staff housing.
+Staff gathers rainwater at their houses and purify it for cooking or washing.
 Our gardeners are working to plant an edible landscape of fruit bearing trees within the lodge grounds, and these items make their way into our kitchen and onto your plate.
-Ask for fresh limejuice the next time you’re thirsty!
+Ask for fresh lime juice the next time you are thirsty!

-We’re also pleased to announce the addition of organic, natural and biodegradable EO soaps, lotions and shampoos, as well as Living Fresh linens crafted from a blend of eucalyptus fibers and cotton for an amazing and healthy sleep.
+We are also pleased to announce the addition of organic, natural, and biodegradable EO soaps, lotions, and shampoos, as well as Living Fresh linens crafted from a blend of eucalyptus fibres and cotton for an amazing and healthy sleep.
 We make furniture and building materials on site from our own wild fall or sustainably harvested wood.

 For many years Bowen & Bowen, the holding company that owns Chan Chich Lodge, has supported the Casey Community Primary School that provides education to the staff children at Gallon Jug Farm.
-Raffle Tickets from the Gallon Jug Casey School can be found at the front desk to help the students further their Education.
-The lodge also provides free housing, electricity and water for the staff.
+Raffle Tickets from the Casey Community School can be found at the front desk to help the students further their Education.
+The lodge also provides free housing, electricity, and water for the staff.